holasoftware/simple_rag_system/README.md

     docker pull ankane/pgvector
 ```

-Export these environment variables for configuring the pgvector docker container:
+Export these environment variables for configuring the pgvector docker container and the exposed port.
+For example:
 ```
     export POSTGRES_USER='postgres'
     export POSTGRES_PASSWORD='postgres'